kwami-labs/kwami/candy/README.md

 ## 🌟 Overview

 Kwami.io is a Nuxt4-based candy machine for minting unique KWAMI NFTs on the Solana blockchain.
-Each KWAMI has a unique DNA derived from its body configuration, with a maximum supply of **1 trillion** KWAMIs.
+Each KWAMI has a unique DNA derived from its body configuration, with **10 billion KWAMIs by 2100** - one for every human on Earth.
+Supply unlocks generationally: 133.33M per year starting January 1, 2026.

 ## 🏗️ Platform Architecture